nspcc-dev/doc-fs-neo-org/content/howto/http-gw.md

 ## Upload

-NeoFS HTTP Protocol Gateway is not just for downloading things from NeoFS, you can also put new objects via `/upload/$CID` URL where `$CID` is a container ID.
+NeoFS HTTP Gateway is not just for downloading things from NeoFS, you can also put new objects via `/upload/$CID` URL where `$CID` is a container ID.
 FileName attribute is set automatically in this case based on uploaded file name, but you can also manually add as many attributes as you like:

 ```
-$ curl -F 'file=@cat.jpeg;filename=cat.jpeg' -H "X-Attribute-Ololo: 100500" http://localhost:8082/upload/J9VuqGJM16Cx6dxbEtHZtywgYmrHgLAYY3821G1UMY1g
+$ curl -F 'file=@cat.jpeg;filename=cat.jpeg' -H "X-Attribute-CustomAttribute: SomeValue" http://localhost:8082/upload/J9VuqGJM16Cx6dxbEtHZtywgYmrHgLAYY3821G1UMY1g
 ```

 You'd get container and object IDs in reply for this request.